Early Decision Frequently Asked Questions

 If I am applying to SMU Early Decision, can I apply to another school Early Action?

 Yes.
 Students may apply to only one Early Decision program, but this does not prohibit you from applying to another school under a non-binding admission plan.
-If you are admitted to SMU under the Early Decision plan, you must withdraw all other applications, pay your $550 enrollment deposit, and attend SMU.
+If you are admitted to SMU under the Early Decision plan, you must withdraw all other applications, pay your nonrefundable $685 Orientation, Housing and Matriculation Deposit, and attend SMU.

 What is the difference between the Early Decision I and Early Decision II plans?